Native or Hybrid?

 Let’s reframe the debate

 Performance, UX consistency, and time to market will always remain critical factors.
-But what I head from many developers are concerns about flexibility and the long-term viability of their app.
+But what I hear from many developers are concerns about flexibility and the long-term viability of their app.
 Here are the questions that I think really matter:

 - Should my team focus solely on the business features of my app and leverage open standard solutions for the non-business but basic features of our app?